bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

 	.add_plugins(DefaultPlugins)
 	.run()
 }

-// Resources can be tuple structs
-// Default can be derived for many simple resources,
-// with the default value of most numeric types being 0
-#[derive(Default)]
-struct Score(u64);

-// Resources can be ordinary structs struct PlayerSupplies {
-	gold: u64,
-	wood: u64,
-}

-// The Default trait can be manually implemented to control initial values impl Default for PlayerSupplies {
-	fn default() -> Self {
-		PlayerSupplies {
-			gold: 400,
-			wood: 200,
-		}
-	}
-}

-// Resources can be enums
-enum Turn {
-	Allied,
-	Enemy
-}
 ```

 In rare cases, you may need to add a resource later, once other parts of the world exist to ensure proper initialization.